Ptujec/LaunchBar/Todoist-Inbox/README.md

 Select a project, section, or label using the arrow keys or by typing its name.
 Confirm your selection by pressing `↩`.
 To add labels, you need to select them before selecting a project or section.
 You can add multiple labels, one at a time.

-I also built some smart into it.
-Projects, sections and labels you use frequently will rank higher in the list.
-The same is true if a project, section or label name is part of your entered task.
-Additionally the action will store used words by project/section/label.
-If what you type matches one or more previously used words of a project/section/label, that project/section/label will also be ranked higher.
+I added some smart sorting to this:

+- Projects, sections, and labels you use often move to the top, especially when their names match words in the task you type.
+- The action remembers which words you use with each project, section, and label, and how often.
+- Labels learn which projects and sections they are used with most often.

+This is all so the right item is more likely to appear first.

-Let's say you frequently add a task containing the word "exercise" to a project named "health".
-It is very likely that "health" will be on top of the list of projects/section/labels.
-So all you have to do is hit return.
+For example, if you repeatedly add tasks with the word “exercise” in them to a project called “health,” the “health” project will be at the top of the list.

 **Note:** Projects, sections, and labels are stored locally for better performance (in `~/Library/Application Support/LaunchBar/Action Support`).
 It’s not possible, nor really necessary, to update these fully automatically in the background.
 However, each time you use `⌘ ⏎` (command + return) to specify a project, section, or label, the next time you enter a task the action will update the data while you enter the new task.
 This approach should create the least friction while keeping the data fairly up to date in a semi-automatic way.